A plea deal is set to keep Bryan Kohberger locked up for life. The family of one of the Idaho victims is furious - Local News 8

 By contrast, Madison Mogen’s father is choosing acceptance, he told the Idaho Statesman, saying the plea agreement would let his family avoid a trial and allow its wounds to keep healing.

-If Kohberger were given a death sentence, he wouldn’t “have to spend decades thinking” about “how terrible (he) made the world,” Mogen added to “CBS Mornings.”
+If Kohberger were given a death sentence, he wouldn’t “have to spend decades thinking” about “how terrible (he) made the world,” Mogen told “CBS Mornings.”

 “We can actually put this behind us and not have these future dates and future things that we don’t want to have to be at, that we shouldn’t have to be at, that have to do with this terrible person,” Mogen told CBS.
 “We get to just think about the rest of our lives and have to try and figure out how to do it without Maddie and without the rest of the kids.”